 Shelter Services provide short-term accommodation and support services for vulnerable populations experiencing homelessness including but not limited to families, refugees, women fleeing domestic violence and singles

-This is a Union position scheduled to work 35 hours per week
+This is a Union contract position scheduled to work 35 hours per week. **

 - Provides initial intake and needs assessments for families/ individuals experiencing homelessness.

-- Provides supportive counselling, crises intervention and follow-up services in special needs cases.
+- Provides supportive counselling, crises intervention and follow-up services.

 - Works one on one with clients to develop a case plan and connect them to supports and services in the community.

-- Provides information and referral for legal support, income support (OW), employment support, education, health services etc.
+- Provides information and referral for legal support, income support (OW), employment support, education, health services and harm reduction support.

 - Delivers orientation sessions on shelter rules, and settlement related topics.

 - Advocates and case consults with other social service organizations and service providers.